RutledgePaulV/kube-api/readme.md

 ## Why

 Some Clojure Kubernetes libraries already exist, but they're not very comprehensive.
 I want something robust enough that I can write production cluster operators in Clojure.

-> If you want things, make them. - Rich Hickey
+The fabric8 client for java is robust and comprehensive but it's somewhat painful to use from Clojure and any attempts to layer over it would likely result in something similar to amazonica, and anyone who has used cognitect's aws-api knows how much nicer it is to have a data driven API.

 ## Modules